 As a landlord sometimes it’s difficult to know whether to hire a property manager or to manage yourself.
-Property managers are pricey and can eat into your profitability but they can also relieve some headache (although sometimes they cause headache).
+Property managers are pricey and can eat into your profitability but they can also relieve some headaches (although sometimes they cause headaches).
 Self-managing is becoming much easier with technology and services like RentalRiff.

 Here at RentalRiff, we believe our solution finds a great middle-ground and couples well with free landlord software like Cozy or TurboTenant.
-This combination provides almost all the services that a property management company can at a lower cost while being considerably more efficient and streamlined.
+This combination can provide all the services that a property management company can at a lower cost while being considerably more efficient and streamlined.

 Some property owners want to be completely hands-off with their rental.
 That is understandable!
 Landlording is no small task.
 While property management companies can provide this, they are often stretched thin and require lots of “involvement” from property owners.

-Here are a few of the downsides to working with a property management company:
+Here are a few of the main downsides to working with a property management company:

 One of the big issues we find with property management companies is that their goals are not aligned with the property owner’s goals.
 We see this most evidently with leasing services - property management companies are financially incentivized to turn over your rental as often as possible because of the large fee they collect for finding new tenants (usually 1 month’s rent).
-Obviously, this is counter-intuitive for a property owner who doesn’t want any vacancy, doesn’t want to pay that fee, and wants to keep good tenants in the unit.
+This is counterintuitive for a property owner who doesn’t want a vacancy, who doesn’t want to pay that fee, and who wants to keep good tenants in the unit.

-In contrast, looking at the combination of landlord software and RentalRiff, the cost is a fraction which includes maintenance work while still being hands-off.
+In contrast, using the combination of landlord software and RentalRiff, the cost is $150/month (for a single family home), which includes maintenance work while still being hands-off.
 Property listing, marketing, rent collection, tenant screening, a point of contact for tenants, and maintenance are all included with no additional fees.
 No long-term contracts and no incentives to replace your tenants.